But I know that when I come to you, I shall come in the fullness of the blessing of the gospel of Christ.

 —Romans 15:29, NKJV

 This is a bold statement that Paul made!
-Paul had no doubt that he would walk in the fullness of God’s power.
-Do we believe that God also wants us to walk in His fullness and power?
-Paul believed it and acted by faith on it.
-According to our faith, we receive, Jesus said (Matthew 9:29).
-Are will willing to exercise this kind of faith?
+Paul had no doubt that he would walk in the fullness of God’s grace in His life.
+Paul knew God’s power was His, and he confidently drew strength from that truth.
+Do we believe that God also wants us to know His fullness and experience His power?
+Paul believed and acted by faith in God’s truth.
+When we, believe what is ours in Christ and act upon it, we receive (Matthew 9:29).

-God’s plans for us are only good.
-The evil that comes against us doesn’t come from Him.
-When we follow the guidance of the Holy Spirit, we can trust for good results.
-There is hope and an expected future.
-In Romans 15:29, Paul said he knew when he came to the Romans, that he would come in the fullness of God’s blessing of the gospel.
-It was what Paul expected.
-And according to what Paul believed and expected, he moved in the power of God.
+God’s plans for us are full of hope and an expected future.
+When we yield and follow the guidance of the Holy Spirit, we can expect God’s good results.
+In Romans 15:29, Paul said he knew when he came to the Romans, that he would come in the fullness of the blessing of the gospel.
+He believed that the message within Him would be received.
+He believed in the miracle of God’s grace manifesting in the lives of those he taught and led.
+According to what Paul believed and expected, he received.
+He lived and breathed the fullness of God.
+Out of his life flowed the power of the Holy Spirit.

-Is it possible to believe and move in the fullness of the Holy Spirit like Paul?
-Of course!
-He was human, too, with a less than perfect life.
-But Paul believed in the unending Resurrection power that was always within him.
-The faith of Christ within him was alive and stirred Him to act on what he believed.
+God wants us to believe and move in the fullness of the Holy Spirit.
+Paul was human, too.
+But he believed in the river of Resurrection power that was always within him.
+He believed it was Christ that lived in Him.
+And the faith by which he lived stirred him to act on what he believed.

 Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us.